django-oscar/django-oscar/README.rst

 Oscar is used in production by:

 * Tata - http://www.landmarkonthenet.com
-* Carlsberg's global business platform is powered by Oscar.
+* Carlsberg - Their global "We deliver more" platform is powered by Oscar.
 * Dolbeau - http://www.dolbeau.ca/
 * The UK Labour party